Visual rhetoric and composition: Teaching applications

 Visual rhetoric, especially in digital environments, is also aligned with the notion of a commitment to diversity as students become designers, invoking a rhetoric that attends to abilities encompassing other definitions of literacy beyond verbal reading and writing.
 For example, sequential narrative assignments were well received by students as an easier alternative to rigid structures of traditional academic essays.
 The multifaceted nature of these miscellaneous representations creates an arena for discussions on political, historical, social and cultural impacts behind those choices to take place in the composition class.
 Working towards raising students’ awareness of the impact their diverse backgrounds have on their rhetorical choices, teachers will be contributing to forming more conscious and perceptive consumers and composers.

+Rhetoric, as a large literary umbrella, is about the study of strategic choices a writer chooses to make.
+This strategy of reading is a process of trying to understand the objective truth that lies in the author's writing.
+Reading rhetorically is just as important as understanding the historical nature behind it and how it was derived from the art of persuasion.

+The process of reading rhetorically is not only strengthening one's ability to recognize strategic choices, but it’s also expanding their writing abilities that can aid them in any career path they wish to pursue.
+Instructors are looking to develop their course approaches based on the subject matter, rhetoric, to attempt in supporting and enhancing writing instruction in the classroom setting.
+Having students form analytic thesis’ or questions is a great first step.